» Is there a tutorial for IWitness?

 survivor.
 The average length of a testimony available on the IWitness site is 2

-the average length of a testimony is 2 hours 5 minutes.
+the average length of a testimony is approximately 2 hours.

 » How can I search the testimonies?